Your audience

 User data powers many features in Airship that help you send more relevant, effective messages:

 Segmentation — Divide your audience into groups based on their data.
-For example, you might create a SegmentA reusable audience group you create by selecting unique or shared user data. of users who have made a purchase in the last 30 days, or users who live in a specific city.
+For example, you might create a segmentA reusable audience group you create by selecting unique or shared user data. of users who have made a purchase in the last 30 days, or users who live in a specific city.
 You can then send targeted messages to these Segments.
 You can create Segments based on:

 • Attributes, such as age, location, or purchase history